Search results

 • Which users are allowed to create new schedules or manage existing schedules.

-• Which users are allowed to perform admin roles on Bold Reports, such as creating tenant, adding users, and configuring server settings.
+• Which users are allowed to perform admin roles on Bold Reports, such as creating sites, adding users, and configuring server settings.

 Data security